CMIS-Lab/Paper-list-Adversarial-Patch/README.md

   * Hui Wei, Zhixiang Wang, Kewei Zhang, Jiaqi Hou, Yuanwei Liu, Hao Tang, Zheng Wang
   * **📝 Summary**: An adversarial patch generation method based on Image Signal Processing, which can successfully attack pedestrians across various camera devices.
   * **💡 Motivation**: ⭐⭐⭐⭐⭐ (5/5) - It solves the key challenge of adversarial patches' weakened attack effectiveness in the physical world due to the imaging effects of camera devices.
-  * **🔧 Method**: ⭐⭐⭐⭐⭐ (5/5) - This method draws an analogy between the training process of adversarial patches and that of neural networks, offering a simple yet effective approach.
+  * **🔧 Method**: ⭐⭐⭐⭐⭐ (5/5) - Optimizing both the Image Signal Processing proxy network and the adversarial patch simultaneously using the idea of adversarial training, which is simple and effective.

 <h4 id="awesome-papers"> 👑  “Defend” </h4>